practicalli/clojure/clojure-spec/projects/bank-account/account-holder-specification.md

 (spec/def ::account-id uuid?)
 ```

-## Design decision: hierachical or composite
+## Design decision: hierarchical or composite
 There are several approaches to combining, depending on the shape of the data used

 The account holder is a hash-map, so `spec/keys` will create the map from specification keys